4th World Media Lab

 Overseas Press Club of America Awards

 Honors several classes of foreign affairs reporting with certificates and $1,000 awards.
-Submit entries for international coverage in Newspapers, News Services, Digital, Magazines, Radio, Podcasts, Television, Video, Cartoons, Books and Photography.
-Work must have been published or broadcast in the U.S. or be accessible to an American audience during the previous calendar year with reporting primarily outside the US. $200 entry fee applies.
+Submit entries for international coverage in Newspapers, News Services, Print or Digital; TV, Video, Radio or Podcast; Any Medium (excluding photos, books and cartoons); Photography; Books; and Cartoon.
+Work must have been published or broadcast in the U.S. or by a U.S.-based company or be accessible to an American audience during the previous calendar year with reporting primarily outside the US. $200 entry fee applies.

 PEN/E. O. Wilson Literary Science Writing Award

 Since 2011, the PEN/E. O. Wilson Literary Science Writing Award annually celebrates writing that exemplifies literary excellence on the subject of physical and biological sciences.
 The winner receives a cash award of $10,000 and is honored at the PEN Literary Awards.